The Home of the 03

 2. I have routed through every village, town and cluster of houses I could, so you can raid the local dairy/pub/farmstead – I don’t need to force you to use your gear.
 This will appeal to the Credit Card breveters, whom I make it tough for, in the other Flahute rides.
 That said, there will be periods where there is nothing around for a day or so…

-3. SPOT doping or using stealth mode, aka turning off the SPOT so people can’t see you making the “move,” will not be tolerated and there will be time penalties.
+3. SPOT doping or using stealth mode, aka turning off the SPOT (or InReach) so people can’t see you making the “move,” will not be tolerated and there will be time penalties.